Curriculum Vitae (CV)Link opens in a new window

 - Modelling heaped durations: an application to neonatal mortality.
 (Wiji Arulampalam, Valentina Corradi and Daniel Gutknecht).
 Volume 200, Issue 2, October 2017, Pages 363-377 Journal of Econometrics.
 Supplementary material.

 - The effects of a one to one nurse to patient ratio on the mortality rate in neonatal intensive care: A retrospective, longitudinal, population-based study (Watson, S. I., Arulampalam, W., Petrou, S., Marlow, N., Morgan, A.S., Draper, E.S., Modi, N.).
 Archives of Disease in Childhood.
-(2016). doi 10th Feb 2016.
+(2016).
+PaperLink opens in a new window.
 On-line Appendices.
-Journal editorial.
+Journal editorialLink opens in a new window.
 Journal Press Release 10th Feb 2016.

 - Unofficial Development Assistance: a dynamic model of charities donation income (With Arulampalam, Peter G Backus and John Micklewright).
 Oxford Bulletin of Economics and Statistics.
 Volume 77, Issue 2, pages 191–209, April 2015.